A Simple Baseline for Semi-supervised Semantic Segmentation with Strong Data Augmentation: Experiments

 Following Naive Students~\cite{chen2005naive}, we also test the impact of the iterative training in our semi-supervised learning framework.
 Table~\ref{tab: ablation for ist} has shown that the iteration training will become less useful if more labeled data can be obtained.
 Because the initial teacher model trained with more labeled data can already produce satisfactory pseudo labels.
 We show the change of the performance for the number of iterations in Figure~\ref{fig: iter_dp3}.
-The baseline model is DeepLabV3Plus trained with $1/8$ labeled images.
+The baseline model is DeepLabV3Plus trained with $\nicefrac{1}{8}$ labeled images.
 We can see that more iterations indeed help improve the performance, but the growth trend of the performance is gradually flattening.
-Besides, we find that the higher the performance of the model, the less the maximum number of iterations in Figure~\ref{fig: relation_iters}.
-The baseline model is obtained by $\nicefrac{1}{2}$, $\nicefrac{1}{4}$, and $\nicefrac{1}{8}$ labeled images.
-A stronger baseline will benefit less from the iteration training.